sukesan7/meridian/README.md

 Meridian addresses the "Backtest-Reality Gap" prevalent in quantitative research by enforcing a strict **Data Contract** and **State Machine** execution model.

 ### Key Engineering Principles
 * **Semantic Determinism:** Identical inputs (Data, Config, Seed) guarantee identical PnL and trade artifacts.
-This property is enforced via regression tests in the CI/CD pipeline.
+This is enforced via a **Bit-Perfect Determinism Gate** in CI, which compares trade logs byte-for-byte across separate runs.
 * **Causal Integrity & Latency Simulation:** The engine adheres to strict causality in both signal generation and execution.
 It enforces `n-bar` delays on indicators and simulates execution latency by filling orders at the Next Bar Open, eliminating the "optimistic fill" bias common in close-on-close backtesters.
 * **Session-Aware Execution:** Native handling of exchange timezones (`America/New_York`) and RTH (09:30–16:00 ET) boundaries prevents signal leakage across trading sessions.
 * **Regime-Adaptive Friction:** Slippage models are time-variant, applying higher friction during high-volatility windows (e.g., the "Hot Window" during the 09:30 Opening Range).